sauce-archives/help/docs/tools/appium/setups/java-junit/setup-java-junit-basic.md

 Along with the mandatory capabilities we have specified, you can send over some optional ones to customize your test runs:

-* testobject_appium_version, if you want to run your tests against an Appium version other than the default one (1.3.5)
+* <strong>testobject_app_id</strong>, if you want to use an app version other than the default one.
-* testobject_test_name, if you want to specify a name for your test that will be displayed in place of the default one
+* <strong>testobject_appium_version</strong>, if you want to run your tests against an Appium version other than the default one.
-* testobject_suite_name, if you want to apply a label to your tests so that they are easier to group / find later on
+* <strong>testobject_suite_name</strong>, if you want to apply a label to your tests so that they are easier to group / find later on.
+* <strong>testobject_test_name</strong>, if you want to specify a name for your test that will be displayed in place of the default one.

 The only needed dependencies for running such a test would be the [Appium Java Client](https://github.com/appium/java-client) and the [Selenium Standalone Server](http://www.seleniumhq.org/download/).
 In case you are building your project with Gradle, your dependencies in your build.gradle file should look something like this: